python-discord/bot/bot/resources/tags/in-place.md

 **Out of Place** and **In Place**

-In programming, there are two types of operations: "out of place" operations creates a new object, leaving the original object unchanged. "in place" operations modifies the original object, without creating a new one.
+In programming, there are two types of operations: "out of place" operations create a new object, leaving the original object unchanged. "in place" operations modify the original object, without creating a new one.
 These operations return None explicitly.

 A common example of these different concepts is seen in the use of the methods `list.sort()` and `sorted(...)`.
 Using `list.sort()` and attempting to access an element of the list will result in an error.